-Then he was saved from the puberty punishment by an organ blast … the church organ.
+He was saved by an organ blast … the church organ.
 Just wanna be clear about that.

-The pint-sized organist seemed swallowed by the sheer immensity of the pipes which seemed to run right up to heaven.
-And she’d look upward … and smile at the pipes like a musical Quasimodo … as though they needed her encouragement to do their job.
+The pint-sized organist was dwarfed by the height of the pipes which seemed to run straight up to heaven.
+She’d look upward and smile at the pipes like a musical Quasimodo … as though they needed her encouragement to do their job.

-As the congregation rose to their feet, the flock seemed to go through a long moment of gentle jostling as they rocked into the standing space they’d own for the rest of the evening.
+As the congregation rose to their feet, the flock seemed to go through a long moment of gentle jostling … like a colony of penguins.
+They rocked into the standing space they’d own for the rest of the evening.

-But the pulsing took a different turn when Connie caught Billy’s perfect face … just across the aisle.
+But the pulsing took a different turn when … just across the aisle … Connie caught Billy’s perfect face.

 And so, the staring began.

 Connie wasn’t rude … he was thirteen.
-He cared little if others saw his looking as staring.
-In his mind, this sort of over-packed event called for lots of looking.
+He cared little if others caught him staring because … in his mind … this sort of extravaganza called for lots of looking.
 People-periscoping.
-But that aimless ogling was hijacked by Billy’s beauty.
-Even he admitted to his own staring.

-Her styled bangs framed her perfect face.
-And her fleshy-plump lips were crazy-perfect … and her slender nose seemed to point the way to those gorgeous lips.
+Her hair framed her perfect face.
+Her lips were crazy-perfect … and her slender nose seemed to point the way to those gorgeous lips.

 Every dimension of her face was in perfect proportion.
 Her lips … her nose… her cheeks … her chin.
-Her brown-green eyes seemed ever-moist.
-Twinkly.
-Like far away stars that sort of winked.
+Her brown-green eyes twinkled … and seemed to wink.

-Her head was almost always at a slight cock to the right.
-And her eyes seemed lost in some thinking moment … an almost stare … but far away.
-Her cheek bones seemed to grow with the faintest smile.
-Her skin was flawless.
-Not a single hint of hormone havoc.
+Her head was almost always on a slight cock to the right.
+And her eyes seemed lost in some thinking moment.
+An almost stare.
+And her cheek bones seemed to grow with the faintest smile.

-Billy didn’t suffer from teenage awkward either.
+Billy didn’t suffer from teenage awkward.
 That’s what set her apart from the rest of the world.
 She was lots of beautiful just gathered together … all perfectly assembled.